Jacksgong/android-project-combine/README.md

 │   ├── ...                        // your project ...
 │   └── [your-project-n]           // your project n
-├── repos.conf                     // [added by you]declared which projects you want to combine with together ├── repos.templete.conf            // [demo conf]the templete of 'repos.conf'
+├── repos.conf                     // [added by you]declared which projects you want to combine with together ├── repositories.gradle            // [added by you] you can create 'repositories.gradle' file to declare repositories ├── repos.templete.conf            // [demo conf]the templete of 'repos.conf'
 └── settings.gradle                // settings.gradle which include 'local' module and 'combine-settings.gradle'
 ```